nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 i.e. program will ask the user to key in a new input if it does not recognise the inputs given.

 The `StudyCommand` component
-- Accepts user inputs in the study session
+- Passes user input from `Ui` component to necessary components
-- Facilitates interaction between Parser and TimerLogic
+- Facilitates interaction between TimerParser and TimerLogic

 The `TimerLogic` component
 - Manages the timer component when study session is launched